A guide to cutting fluid / MWF management and using dip slides

 Overall, a dip slide is a simple to use tool that will help you to monitor your metalworking fluid quality easily and effectively.

-To keep things simple, Dip Slides and ROCOL have partnered to offer three kits at discounted rates for ROCOL customers allowing them to comply with HSE on testing their fluids quickly and efficiently without any need for training or outsourcing.
+To keep things simple, Dip-slides.com and Rocol have partnered to offer three kits at discounted rates for Rocol customers allowing them to comply with HSE on testing their fluids quickly and efficiently without any need for training or outsourcing.